 Hacking is also a criminal offence under the CA in respect of the circumvention (or the cause or authorisation thereof) of any technological protection measure that is applied to a copy of a copyrighted work.
-Section 41(1)(h) of the CA provides that "any person who during the subsistence of copyright in a work or performers' right circumvents or authorizes the circumvention of any effective technological measures referred to in subsection 36A(1) shall, unless he is able to prove that he had acted in good faith and had no reasonable grounds for supposing that copyright or performers' right would or might thereby be infringed, be guilty of an offence and shall on conviction be liable...a fine of not less than RM4,000 and not more than RM40,000 for each contrivance in respect of which the offence was committed and/or to imprisonment for a term not exceeding 10 years and for any subsequent offence to a fine of not less than RM80,000 for each contrivance in respect of which the offence was committed and/or to imprisonment for a term not exceeding 10 years and for any subsequent offence in respect of which the offence was committed and/or to imprisonment for a term not exceeding 20 years".
+Section 41(1)(h) of the CA provides that "any person who during the subsistence of copyright in a work or performers' right circumvents or authorizes the circumvention of any effective technological measures referred to in subsection 36A(1) shall, unless he is able to prove that he had acted in good faith and had no reasonable grounds for supposing that copyright or performers' right would or might thereby be infringed, be guilty of an offence and shall on conviction be liable...a fine of not less than RM4,000 and not more than RM40,000 for each contrivance in respect of which the offence was committed and/or to imprisonment for a term not exceeding 10 years and for any subsequent offence to a fine of not less than RM8,000 and not more than RM80,000 for each contrivance in respect of which the offence was committed and/or to imprisonment for a term not exceeding 20 years".

-Persons who commit hacking offences may also be penalised under the PC and other applicable legislation for other offences ancillary thereto, these include Section 378 of the PC for taking dishonestly without consent any movable property, or dishonest misappropriation of property under Section 403 of the PC, or identity theft under Section 416 of the PC.
+Persons who commit hacking offences may also be penalised under the PC and other applicable legislation for other ancillary offences, which include Section 378 of the PC for taking dishonestly without consent any movable property, or dishonest misappropriation of property under Section 403 of the PC, or identity theft under Section 416 of the PC.

-B. Denial of Service Attack
+B. Distributed Denial of Service ("DDOS") Attack

-While there is no specific legislation for denial of service attacks, Section 233(1)(b) of the CMA provides that a person who initiates a communication using any application service, during which communication may or may not ensue, with or without disclosing his identity and with intent to annoy, abuse, threaten or harass any person at any number or electronic address, commits an offence.
+While there is no specific legislation for DDOS attacks, Section 233(1)(b) of the CMA provides that a person who initiates a communication using any application service, during which communication may or may not ensue, with or without disclosing his identity and with intent to annoy, abuse, threaten or harass any person at any number or electronic address, commits an offence.

 A person found guilty of an offence under Section 233(1)(b) of the CMA is liable to a fine not exceeding RM50,000 and/or to imprisonment for a term not exceeding 1 year and shall also be liable to a further fine of RM1,000 for every day during which the offence is continued after conviction.

-Section 431A of the PC provides that a person who commits mischief by cutting or injuring any electric telegraph cable, wire, line, post, instrument or apparatus for signalling, shall be punished with imprisonment for a term which may extend to 2 years and with a fine.
+Additionally, Section 431A of the PC provides that a person who commits mischief by cutting or injuring any electric telegraph cable, wire, line, post, instrument or apparatus for signalling, shall be punished with imprisonment for a term which may extend to 2 years and with a fine.

-17. What technology development will create the most legal change in your jurisdiction?
+24. What technology development will create the most legal change in your jurisdiction?

 The increased global adoption of blockchain technology and AI appear to be the principal technological harbingers of legal change in Malaysia.
-Currently, there is no regulatory framework in place to govern the use of such technology and related services in Malaysia.
+There is no regulatory framework in place to govern the use of such technology in Malaysia but services which rely on blockchain technology to operate, such as digital asset/cryptocurrency exchanges ("DAX"), have seen increasing regulatory intervention from the authorities in Malaysia.